NotMephisto/colorshell/README.md

 - Support for your multiple monitors

 ## 🔘 TODO
-Everything is done!!
-I'm just doing some polishing.
+Almost everything is done!!
+I'm just doing some polishing:
+- Stop using anyrun(make plugins for the **shell's runner**)
+  - Make a Clipboard plugin (ongoing)

 ## 🌄 Screenshots
 ![Kitty](repo/shots/desktop.png)